os-cau/cau-repl/docs/mycore.md

 > `mcrjob(closure)`
 >
 > This is a MyCoRe-enhanced version of [the REPL's universal job() function](repl.md#job).
 The major additional features
-> that it provides are session- and transaction-management as well as integration with MyCoRe's preocessing
+> that it provides are session- and transaction-management as well as integration with MyCoRe's processing
 > infrastructure.
 You can view the progress of an `mcrjob()` in MyCoRe's web interface.
 >
 > **Positional Parameters**